yingljin/TV-AUC-thesis/README.md

     Includes functions specifically for data application section, code for data pre-processing and calculate in- and out-of sample estimands by K-fold corss validation.

+# 24/1/11

+1. The SNP estimates in data application, look at results by CV iterations